Lanai with Kids: Hawaii's Quietest Island for Families

 Lanai is the smallest publicly accessible Hawaiian island and the calmest place we have ever taken our children.
 Here is what to know before you go.

 Lanai is the smallest publicly accessible Hawaiian island, sitting just nine miles off Maui's southwest coast.
-Most of it is owned by Larry Ellison, which sounds strange until you realize what that has meant in practice: two well-run resorts, a preserved old plantation town, and miles of red-dirt roads that go nowhere fast.
+Most of it is owned by Larry Ellison, which sounds strange until you see what that has meant in practice: two well-run resorts, a preserved old plantation town, and miles of red-dirt roads that go nowhere fast.
 This is not an island for the family that wants a checklist of attractions.
 It is for the family that wants to slow down.

 Getting to Lanai with Kids